Are you trying to keep cool during the summer but don’t want to spend a ton of money doing it?

 This ventless AC unit is an amazing deal.

-Since this AC has a ventless design, it doesn’t use a hose to expel hot air, but rather reduces temperature through water evaporation.
-This means there’s no drip pan to worry about and you can place it practically anywhere.
+Since this AC unit has a ventless design, it doesn’t use a hose to expel hot air, but rather reduces temperature through water evaporation.

 Because of its design, it also doubles as a humidifier and can be used in colder months to add moisture back into the air to help warm it up.